Royal Palace of Brussels: Grand Gallery

 The Grand Gallery, 41 m long, connects the Square Room to the Throne Room while skirting the Brabant Courtyard.
 It was originally intended to include a gallery of portraits of the historic rulers of Belgium, but this idea was never realised.
-Its current decoration, in a fairly sober neo-Louis XVI style with white stucco and Corinthian pilasters raised in gold, is embellished with allegorical paintings by Charles-Léon Cardon, reproducing or even copying at the request of Leopold II works by the French painters Charles Le Brun or Louis-Jacques Durameau: Dawn, Day and Twilight are completed by Aurora located on one of the central walls.
+Its current decoration, in a fairly sober neo-Louis XVI style with white stucco and Corinthian pilasters raised in gold, is embellished with allegorical paintings by Charles-Léon Cardon, reproducing or even copying at the request of Leopold II works by the French painters Charles Le Brun and Louis-Jacques Durameau: Dawn, Day and Twilight are completed by Aurora located on one of the central walls.

-This gallery, ideal for its length and the possibility of housing an orchestra on a raised balcony, often hosts receptions: for example the dinner given in honour of the Duke of Edinburgh in 1958, the ball given the day before the wedding of King Baudouin with Fabiola de Mora y Aragón in 1960 or the reception which followed the wedding of Prince Philippe with Mathilde d'Udekem d'Acoz in 1999.
+This gallery, ideal for its length and the possibility of housing an orchestra on a raised balcony, often hosts receptions: for example the dinner given in honour of Prince Philip, Duke of Edinburgh in 1958, the ball given the day before the wedding of King Baudouin with Fabiola de Mora y Aragón in 1960 or the reception that followed the wedding of Prince Philippe with Mathilde d'Udekem d'Acoz in 1999.

 Marble Room

-Built by Balat in the west wing of the palace, the Marble Room owes its name to its paneling and its green, pink and black marble fireplaces.
-On the walls, two portraits by Louis Gallait represent Godfrey of Bouillon and Charles V. The space served mainly as a dining room, as at the time of the wedding of Princess Louise with Philip of Saxe-Coburg-Gotha, and had for this purpose a pantry and a freight elevator embedded behind doors.
+Built by Balat in the west wing of the palace, the Marble Room owes its name to its panelling and its green, pink and black marble fireplaces.
+On the walls, two portraits by Louis Gallait represent Godfrey of Bouillon and Charles V. The space served mainly as a dining room, as at the time of the wedding of Princess Louise with Prince Philipp of Saxe-Coburg and Gotha, and had for this purpose a pantry and a freight elevator embedded behind doors.